leithdm/Connect3/README.md

-#Tic-Tac-Toe with Connect-4 type animation and icons
+# Tic-Tac-Toe with Connect-4 type animation and icons

-##Main code from this is:
+## code of interest:

 ```